Zyumane/Avohoro/README.md

 # Avohoro
-For the P¨roject of the Serious Gaming
+For the Project of the Serious Gaming